-Exclusive: Twitter deletes over 10,000 accounts seeking to discourage voting
+Exclusive: Twitter deletes over 10,000 accounts that sought to discourage U.S. voting

 “We took action on relevant accounts and activity on Twitter,” a Twitter spokesman said in an email.
 The removals took place in late September and early October.

-The number of accounts removed is modest, considering that Twitter has previously deleted millions of accounts it determined were responsible for spreading misinformation in the 2016 U.S. presidential election.
+Twitter removed more than 10,000 accounts, according to three sources familiar with the Democrats’ effort.
+The number is modest, considering that Twitter has previously deleted millions of accounts it determined were responsible for spreading misinformation in the 2016 U.S. presidential election.

 Yet the removals represent an early win for a fledgling effort by the Democratic Congressional Campaign Committee, or DCCC, a party group that supports Democrats running for the U.S. House of Representatives.